jlehnersd/datasciencecoursera/README.md

 ## Week 3 Quiz

 This quiz involved obtaining, cleaning up, and analyzing raw data from two different data tables on GDP and education for countries worldwide.
+The code to answer all quiz questions is in the gdp_edu.R script.

 ## Assignment 1